ThibArg/nuxeo-imagemetadata-utils/README.md

 ```

 * The plug-in is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-plugin/target/`, its name is `nuxeo-imagemetadata-utils-plugin-{version}.jar`.
-* The Marketplace Package is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-mp/target`, its name is `nuxeo-imagemetadata-utils-mp-5.9.5.zip`.
+* The Marketplace Package is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-mp/target`, its name is `nuxeo-imagemetadata-utils-mp-{version}.zip`.

 If you want to import the source code in Eclipse, then after the first build, `cd nuxeo-imagemetadata-utils-plugin` and `mvn eclipse:eclipse`.
 Then, in Eclipse, choose "File" > "Import...", select "Existing Projects into Workspace" navigate to the `nuxeo-imagemetadata-utils-plugins` folder and select this folder.